jhonleison26/jenkins-test/README.md

-## Simple Java App
+# Welcome

-Prints: "A commit has been made"
+This is a simple Java App that prints: "A commit has been made".

 ### Run locally:
+- cd src\main\java
-javac Main.java
+- javac org\jhon\jenkins\test\Main.java
-java Main
+- java org.jhon.jenkins.test.Main